 Study In England

 Built into the Oxbridge program is a full year of study during the junior year in Oxford.
 Students can study at the finest educational institutions in the world while taking part in university life and English and European culture.
-Having studied for two years under the tutorial system, Oxbridge students are uniquely prepared to take advantage of the educational opportunities of these two great universities.
+Having studied for two years under the tutorial system, Oxbridge students are uniquely prepared to take advantage of this educational opportunity.

 Created on the educational model found in Oxford and Cambridge Universities, the Oxbridge Honors Program features tutorial (rather than classroom) instruction and comprehensive examinations over the major field of study.
 Classes in one’s Oxbridge major are taken in one-on-one or small group settings, with a master teacher or tutor coordinating intensive reading and writing assignments.
 Tutorials are designed for each area of specialization with a balance between standards of the discipline and individual students’ interests.
 Tutorial study: